dmbarbour/glas/docs/GlasDesign.md

 ## Thoughts

-### Cyclic Data
+### Graph Based Data

-I've considered using cyclic graph data structures instead of trees.
+I've considered using graph based data structures instead of tree based.
 Similar to the current model, each node in a graph has at most two outbound edges, labeled 0 or 1.
 Complex labels would be formed by an arc through the graph.

-I decided against graphs because they are relatively difficult to locally reason about and control compared to trees, interact awkwardly with stowage, and are unnecessary for the initial goals of Glas.
-However, Glas systems could eventually compile or accelerate program models based around cyclic graph structures.

-### Eval Operator?
-No.

-I could add an 'eval' operator for Glas that receives values representing program and initial data stack, then either fails or returns the final data stack.

-        eval    ((S * Stack) * Program) -> (S * Stack)

-The benefit of a built-in 'eval' operator is that it simplifies metaprogramming.
-The cost is that it complicates the Glas program compiler: we have a single operator with unbounded complexity, it's unclear how much static analysis should be performed on the Program value, integration with acceleration or optimization is not well defined.

-For now, I've decided to avoid built-in eval.
-It is feasible to define an interpreter manually, and doing so would make analysis, optimization, memoization, compilation, and expected acceleration features explicit.
-It would also apply to a wider variety of DSLs.

-However, for convenient access to metaprogramming, I plan to include static eval in language model for the bootstrap syntax (g0).
-I expect many other language models will include some form of static eval.
+The difference is that we can also form directed cycles within this graph.

+I decided against graphs because they are relatively awkward to manipulate with using conventional operators in a purely functional style.
+Also, most cyclic phenomena is actually fractal or temporal, so the ability for finite graph data to usefully model the phenomena is limited.

+Of course, we can still model graph data indirectly using adjacency lists, matrices, DSL programs that construct graphs, or other non-graph structures.
+And it might be worthwhile to develop some accelerated models for working with graphs when Glas is a little more mature.

 ### Program Search

 I'm very interested in a style of metaprogramming where programmers express hard and soft constraints and search tactics for a program - respectively representing requirements and desiderata and recommendations - then the system searches for valid solutions.
 Glas provides a viable foundation, but it's still a distant future.
 Part of the solution will certainly involve loading 'catalog' modules that index other modules to support search.

+Because search in context of Glas modules will be deterministic, we cannot rely on non-determinism to learn or stabilize heuristic choices.
+A challenge will be effective memoization and caching to avoid unnecessary recomputation of choices across minor changes in source.

 ### Provenance Tracking

 I'm very interested in potential for automatic provenance tracking, i.e. such that we can robustly trace a value to its contributing sources.
-However, I still don't have a good idea about how to best approach this.
+However, I still don't have a good idea about how to best approach this across multiple layers of language modules and metaprogramming.
+One idea is to keep some source metadata with every bit that can be traced back to its few 'best' sources.
+This seems very expensive, but viable.